siku2/arigo/README.md

 		panic(err)
 	}

-	// Download is an utility method which calls AddURI and
+	// Download is a utility method which calls AddURI and
 	// then waits for the download to complete status, err := c.Download(arigo.URIs("https://example.org/file"), nil)
 	if err != nil {